10 Things You Must Pack + Fun Destinations to Pack For

 - Bathing suit: Even if you’re not heading to the beach, toss a suit in your bag; there may be a pool at the hotel (or a trip to a lake).
 A suit takes up almost no room and weighs next to nothing.
 Put it to good use on a trip to Cancun.

-- Eye wear: Sunglasses are not just a fashion accessory; bring them.
+- Eye wear: Sunglasses are not just a fashion accessory; they help protect your eyes so bring them along on any trip.
 If you wear regular glasses, pack an extra pair.
 Contacts?
 Don’t forget the solution.
-Use this on a trip to Phoenix (and those glasses will come in handy if you make the three hour drive to the Grand Canyon).
+Use your shades on a trip to Phoenix or when you make the three hour drive from there to the Grand Canyon.

 - Health essentials: Pack vitamins, daily medications, maybe some aspirin and upset stomach remedies plus a few Band-Aids.
 Complete the mini-first aid kit with hand-sanitizer wipes and use them on seatback tray tables (the most germ-ridden part of a plane).
 Now that you’re feeling good, try a trip to a scintillating city like Bangkok.